piyerx/nexora/README.md

 An engaging blockchain-powered game on **Monad** that delivers a fun and rewarding player experience.

-By leveraging Monad’s smart contract capabilities, the game securely tracks in-game achievements on-chain, while **Stellar** provides real token rewards and **Screenpipe** ensures gameplay authenticity.
+By leveraging Monad’s smart contract capabilities, the game securely tracks in-game achievements on-chain, while **Stellar** provides real token rewards

 NEXORA demonstrates how blockchain, led by Monad, can elevate traditional gaming through trustless achievement systems and real-world incentives.